 Unfortunately, not everyone takes their audio that seriously, especially non-professionals.
-However, I can guarantee that if you shoot a video with an iPhone in a noisy place, you will end up with unwanted background noise from wind, background music, white noise, electrical hum, or a ceiling fan.
+However, I can guarantee that if you are recording a podcast on iPhone or just shooting a video in a noisy place, you will end up with unwanted background noise from wind, background music, white noise, electrical hum, or a ceiling fan.

 One way to avoid these noises is by shooting or recording in a professional studio.
 But usually, people who have access to professional studios don’t shoot or record with an iPhone. iPhone cameras are great and even rival professional cameras, but their sound quality is usually very lacking.

 Many users who use their phones for footage find it annoying to have super high-quality video, only to hear rumbles and random background noise.
 So naturally, many of them wonder how to get rid of them as cleanly as possible.